Here are a couple ways to learn about who I am and what I do. First, some narrative. Then, a couple short bios that can be adapted for use elsewhere.

 Academic Bio (third person)

 Beyond academic work, Paulina has worked in cultural resource management in both Australia and the United States as a field technician, assistant cartographer, and lab technician.
-Paulina is also a research associate of the Indigenous Digital Archive.
-Paulina also writes about and reviews comics, movies, and shows at WWAC and moderates panels at popular culture conventions bringing an anthropological and academic perspective to popular media.
+Paulina also writes about and reviews comics, movies, and shows at WWAC and moderated panels at popular culture conventions bringing an anthropological and academic perspective to popular media.

 Public Bio (first person)